metasoarous/oz/README.md

 The great thing about static sites is that they are easy and cheap to deploy and scale, so you have plenty of options at your disposal.

+## EDN translation caveats in expression strings

+In general, it's pretty easy to translate specs between EDN (Clojure data) and JSON.
+However, there is one place where you can get a little tripped up if you don't know what to do, and that's in [expressions](https://vega.github.io/vega-lite/docs/types.html#expression) (as used in [calculate](https://vega.github.io/vega-lite/docs/calculate.html) and [filter](https://vega.github.io/vega-lite/docs/filter.html) transforms).

+The expression you see in the Vega docs typically look like `{"calculate": "datum.attr * 2", "as": "attr2"}` (as JSON).
+However, in Clojure, we often use kebab cased keywords for data map keys (e.g. `:cool-attr`).
+For these attributes, you obviously can't use `datum.cool-attr`, since this will be interpretted as `data.cool - attr`, and either error out or not produce the desired result.
+Instead you'll need to use `datum['cool-attr']` in your expressions when your keys are kebab cased.

+This may be easy to miss, since most of the docs assume that you're working with camel or snake cased keys.
+It is mentioned somewhere in there if you look, but tends to bite us Clojurists more frequently than practitioners of other languages, and so isn't particularly front and center.
+Once you know the trick though, you should be on your way.

 ## Local CLJS development

 Oz is now compiled (on the cljs side) with [Shadow-CLJS](http://shadow-cljs.org/), together with the Clojure CLI tooling.